marceljj/homebrew-tap/README.md

 # Marcel's UNIX Repository
-_currently providing [homebrew](https://brew.sh) packages for ancient UNIX software, alongside various other software The formulae are designed for macOS, but should work with Linux._
+_Currently providing [homebrew](https://brew.sh) packages for ancient UNIX software, alongside various other software.
+The formulae are designed for macOS, but should work with Linux._

 _No packages are hosted by me, formulae use upstream source code._